Chapter 2: Paying the Bills on Time

 Buyers are receiving high scores for paying bills on time and in full, but suppliers are incurring big opportunity costs due to payment terms

-- With all the talk about lengthening payment terms, it might be surprising that Better Buying’s question about payment and terms focuses on such a simple thing: Were you paid on time and at the price agreed in the contract?
+- With all the talk about lengthening payment terms, it might be surprising that Better Buying’s question about payment and at the price agreed in the contract?

 - Our consultations with suppliers explored how lengthening payment terms impact the financial health of the supplier business and its ability to provide decent working conditions.
 Suppliers told us that it was even more important for the buyer to simply “pay us what you said you would pay, when you said you would pay it!”

-- Buyers rated in the pilot test received the highest scores on payment and terms.
-The average score for this category of purchasing practices was 5 stars on our 5 star Better Buying scale – the highest measured.
-In fact, nearly 95% of supplier ratings indicated that the buyer paid on time and in full as agreed in the contract.
+- Buyers rated in the pilot test received the highest scores on payment and in full as agreed in the contract.
 We hope this trend will continue as more ratings are submitted.

-- Yet lower scores on payment and terms were received—the lowest being 2.5 stars.
-Three of the 30 suppliers’ ratings indicated they were not paid on time, and the delays in payment ranged from seven to 25 days.
+- Yet lower scores on payment and the delays in payment ranged from seven to 25 days.